epam/hubctl/README.md

 ## Usage metrics

-When you use a pre-built binary from the releases page, it will send usage metrics to SuperHub and Datadog.
+When you use a pre-built binary from the releases page, it will send usage metrics to HubCTL API and Datadog.

 We value your privacy and only send anonymized usage metrics for the following commands: